ReconfigureIO/platform/README.md

 You can expect this to return  a HTTP `204` code.

-#### PATCH /builds/{id}
+#### POST /builds/1/events

-Internal use: can update the status of a build
+Allows creation of events, moving from one state to another.

+For users, the most relevent is `TERMINATED`, which will stop any running jobs.

 ```
-curl -u $USER:$PASS -H "Content-Type: application/json" -X PATCH -d '{"status":"PROCESSING"}' http://localhost:8080/builds/1
+curl -v -XPOST -H "Content-Type: application/json"  -d '{"status": "TERMINATED"}' http://localhost:8080/builds/1/events
 ```
-You can expect this to return a HTTP `204` code

 ### Simulations
 `Simulations` are one run of user files through our compiler.
 They have input artifacts and output streams along with a status, they never have output artifacts.
 To list all simulations: